sloppycoder/nfsx/foundation/readme.md

 #### service-support
 Common building blocks and support features, e.g. health check.
 Other functionality to include: audit

-#### services
+#### samples/minimal-service
 Micro services for the serves RESTful APIs for various functionalities.
 * base-service is a template micro service.
 * profile-service manages the customer profile.
 * casa-service is APIs for CASA services.

 Each of the services will use the following
- * modelmapper based intelligent data mapping
+ * [modelmapper](http://modelmapper.org) based intelligent data mapping
- * jacoco agent
+ * jacoco agent coverage report support
- * git info maven plugin to store git status in properties file and expose as healthcheck end point.
+ * git info maven plugin to store git status in properties file and expose as health check end point.
+ * test cases for ensure application can start and custom health indicator is functional.

-#### main-app
+#### samples/minimal-webapp
-main web application. contains UI components for end-users.
+main web application. same as services and adds freemarker based UI components for end-users.

-### To run this demo
-   ... to be continued ...